groboclown/p4ic4idea/plugin/docs/developers/v3-in-progress/architecture.md

 potential cached values, allowing for more immediate responses.
 This forces conformity to the [threading model](threading.md).

-The runner sends the requestor very simple errors.
+The runner sends the requester very simple errors.
 The majority of the errors are passed as messages through the [error handlers](#error-handlers).
 Code that directly runs the connection runners only need to deal with simplified errors to understand that an error happened, and react accordingly.
 The real work